 We’ve spoken before about the enormous and rapid developments that have taken shape in the past 9-12 months partly as a result of ‘forced-by-circumstance’ accelerated transformation.
 Health and fitness clubs diversifying into online classes, boutique eateries becoming Uber Eats favorites, or artisan alcohol manufacturers transforming into hand sanitizer distributors — it’s been interesting to observe.

 So, we all agree that change has happened.
 And, that whatever cat is out of the bag isn’t going back inside.
 However, it isn’t just diversified offerings and digitalization practices that have occurred.
 Another, more lineal and foreseen (but nevertheless still fascinating) revolution is taking place in customer service — namely the role of artificial intelligence.

 In this post we examine the latest market and technology trends shaping the adoption of AI for customer service — and redefining how businesses and consumers interact in a post-pandemic world.
 Let’s dive in…

 ‘Your customers’ lives are digital, but your service is analog’

 It’s a great quote from McKinsey, but it doesn’t just sound good — it’s a wholly accurate statement to levy at businesses who just won’t adapt despite having the means to do so.
-The digitization of customer service has been a strategic imperative for a long time now, and proper AI implementation looks set to become the next benchmark.
+The digitization of customer service has been a strategic imperative for a long time now, and proper AI consulting company implementation looks set to become the next benchmark.

 Once only seen in science fiction, and often with a dystopian bent, AI that knows your purchase history and predicts what you want next is now an expectation.
 And it doesn’t end with the ‘purchase’ stage of the customer lifecycle.
 Consumers today expect sleek, personalized customer service too.